Networking — Info Tab

 ColourMeaning

-The Overall row at the bottom shows the combined health of the entire bundle.
-Individual lines above show their own resource names (e.g. Ip-242 FTTC_TIM, Ip-240 FTTC_80.6…) with a "+" icon you can click for per-line details.
+The Overall row at the bottom blends every line into the bundle's combined health and is the one strip that prints the quality scale on its edge — Good at the centre, then Fair, Poor and Bad toward the top and bottom.
+The lines above carry their own resource names (e.g. Ip-242 FTTC_TIM, Ip-240 FTTC_80…) with a "+" icon you can click for per-line details.

 If a single line shows intermittent yellow or red but the Overall bar stays green, the bundle is doing its job — traffic is being routed around the weaker line.